Vietnam.vn - Nền tảng quảng bá Việt Nam

 As Vietnam strives for economic growth, sustainability must remain a core priority.
 Green initiatives and digital transformation will ensure that economic growth is both environmentally sound and future-ready.
 A holistic approach – combining infrastructure development, regulatory reform, sustainable practices and increased supply chain integration – will position Vietnam as one of the region’s leading economies with long-term stability and prosperity.

 The logistics sector is a significant contributor to carbon emissions, making environmental sustainability a growing concern.
 Vietnam’s carbon neutrality commitments and global regulations such as the EU’s Carbon Border Adjustment Mechanism highlight the urgent need for greener supply chain solutions.
-Green logistics initiatives such as the use of electric vehicles, energy-efficient warehouses and optimised delivery routes offer viable solutions.
+Green logistics initiatives such as the use of electric vehicles, energy-efficient warehouses and optimized delivery routes offer viable solutions.

-To ensure that Vietnam’s regulatory framework supports sustainable logistics practices, TLSC helps all businesses comply with global standards while remaining profitable.
+To ensure that Vietnam’s regulatory framework supports sustainable logistics operations, TLSC helps all businesses comply with global standards while remaining profitable.
 Through ongoing collaboration with the Government, TLSC advocates for incentives and policies that encourage investment in environmentally friendly transport and logistics infrastructure.

 The rapid expansion of e-commerce and cross-border trade is changing Vietnam's logistics landscape.

 TLSC continues to work with the authorities to support the development of a legal framework for cross-border e-commerce.
-By advocating for streamlined customs procedures and harmonized trade policies, TLSC helps businesses capitalize on Vietnam’s growing role as a regional e-commerce hub.
+By advocating streamlined customs clearance procedures and harmonized trade policies, TLSC helps businesses capitalize on Vietnam’s growing role as a regional e-commerce hub.

 One of the most pressing challenges in Vietnam's logistics sector is the shortage of highly skilled human resources.

-As logistics operations become increasingly digitized and complex, the need for expertise in supply chain management, data analytics and automation is growing.
-This opens up opportunities to foster stronger collaboration between businesses and educational institutions to bridge the skills, talent and capabilities gaps within businesses themselves.
+As logistics operations become increasingly digitized and complex, the need for expertise in supply chain management, data analytics, and automation is growing.
+This opens up opportunities to foster stronger collaboration between businesses and educational institutions to bridge the skills, talent, and capabilities gaps within businesses themselves.

 TLSC has taken proactive steps in this regard.
 In September 2024, TLSC organized a major training and dialogue session with the Ho Chi Minh City Customs Department.
 The event brought together business leaders and customs officials to discuss how to best implement regulations and procedures.
 These dialogues are an important platform for knowledge exchange, ensuring that both businesses and authorities are informed and prepared for future challenges.